Ytodi31/Human_Obstacle_Detection/README.md

 The detailed work flow is given in the following [link](https://docs.google.com/spreadsheets/d/13WXzRSTHV0jlsC4YitLOjkog6HfLg3e6ruhls8xQrKQ/edit?ts=5d9dbd68#gid=1748360951)

+## Planning and review notes

+The detailed notes of each sprint can be found in this [link](https://docs.google.com/document/d/1rkuHtKKTvhV5eiwX7T5SonaRDGOlHK2LOWWfs0eCQ4s/edit?ts=5da23ca7)

 ## Building for code coverage (for assignments beginning in Week 4)
 ```
 sudo apt-get install lcov